Vigorous Prostate Massage

 - If you have the beginnings of a carcinoma in your prostate, it could conceivably result in the cancer being disturbed, broken up and metastasizing (spreading) around your body.

-- It can result in prostatic calculi (little stones, if you have them) tearing the delicate membranes in the prostate, exacerbating your CP/CPPS.
+- It can result in prostatic calculi (little prostate stones made of calcium, if you have them, and they are quite common) tearing the delicate membranes in the prostate, exacerbating your CP/CPPS.

 - There is a chance of perforation of the very thin rectal lining adjacent to the prostate, or tearing the rectal lining with a fingernail or implement.